 It’s university mental health day so we thought we’d discuss what this day represents, the benefits of having puppy therapy on campus and of course, find out if your student accommodation provides puppy therapy.

 By Emily Roach, Paws in Work guest blogger.

 According to a survey carried out by the Natwest Student Living Index (2019), 45% of students felt stressed throughout their studies.
 Without a doubt, the pandemic and other factors would have caused a lot of uncertainty and stress for students who had to study remotely for a long period of time.
 Many students would’ve felt isolated without the resources they need to help them through these challenging times.

 The sole purpose of University Mental Health Day is to bring together various communities on the importance of mental health.
-The focus is to come up with innovative ways to implement positive change on how mental health is prioritised at university for current and future students.
+The focus is to come up with innovative ways to implement positive change in how mental health is prioritised at university for current and future students.
 This can be done through a range of events both in-person and virtual, allowing students to collaborate and unleash their creativity towards an important cause.

 What are the benefits of puppy therapy for students?

 Just like employees, university students could greatly benefit from having puppies on campus.
 Puppy therapy can encourage students to speak about how they’re feeling, which may inspire others to do the same.
-It might bring comfort for students to know that they aren’t alone, and many others face similar difficulties to them.
+It might bring comfort for students to know that they aren’t alone, and that many others face similar difficulties to them.
 Plus, being smothered by puppy kisses and cuddles is a surefire way to put a smile on someone’s face!
 You can find out more info here on why puppy therapy is great for employees and university students.